syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 documentation: ug
 ---

 # Interactive Features

-This section explains about the interactive operations with SfCellGrid.
+This section explains interactive operations in the SfCellGrid.

-## Clipboard Operations
+## Clipboard operations

-SfCellGrid provides support to clipboard operations such as Cut, Copy and Paste which are managed in `GridCopyPaste` class.
-This class can be accessed by
-`CopyPaste` property of SfCellGrid which provides methods to perform clipboard operations.
+The supported clipboard operations, cut, copy, and paste are managed in `GridCopyPaste` class.
+This class can be accessed by `CopyPaste` property of the SfCellGrid that provides methods to perform clipboard operations.

 ### Cut

-The selected range of cells or data can be cut by using `Cut` method.
-The keyboard keys <kbd>Ctrl</kbd> +<kbd> X</kbd> combination is also used to perform the Cut operation.
+The selected range of cells or data can be cut by using the `Cut` method or keyboard keys <kbd>Ctrl</kbd> +<kbd> X</kbd> combination.

 {% tabs %}
 {% highlight c# %}